 Group tackles recruitment crisis

-Clyde Munro launches series of initiatives to boost practitioner numbers
+Clyde Munro launches a series of initiatives to boost practitioner numbers

 As the profession struggles to deal with the treatment backlog caused by COVID-19, one of its biggest challenges is recruitment.
 There has been a shortage of qualified dentists in the UK pre-dating the pandemic, traditionally met by attracting dentists from overseas.
 Previously EU citizens didn’t need a visa to work here, but new rules require them to comply with a points-based immigration system which presents new challenges for employers who need to provide sponsorship and offer full-time – rather than self-employed – posts.

 The LDS/ORE/PLVE processes – which are a requirement for non-EU/EEA dentists to get an NHS performer number – were paused during 2020, resulting in a backlog of clinicians seeking a role within the NHS.